"Trust in police threatened by disbelief in victims" warns leading lawyer. Find out more

-The BA (Hons) Criminology is an undergraduate degree designed to allow you to delve into the fascinating and diverse world of criminology, exploring areas such as drugs, cybercrime and terrorism.
-With this course you’ll be able to develop an understanding of contemporary criminology concepts and theories, looking at how they are viewed from a variety of perspectives.
-If you have aspirations of working in the criminal justice sector, or as a criminologist, and want to build a strong overview of criminology and its effects within modern society, then this course is an excellent place to start.
+The BSc (Hons) Criminology is an undergraduate degree designed to allow you to delve into the fascinating and diverse world of criminology, exploring areas such as prisons, probation, policing, cybercrime, terrorism, the media and forensic psychology.
+With this course you’ll be able to develop an understanding of contemporary criminology concepts and theories, looking at how they are viewed from different perspectives.
+Cutting edge, engaging and employability focused, this degree is ideal if you aspire to become a criminologist, work in the criminal justice sector or progress to further study.
+You’ll be encouraged to think critically, look further, and imagine alternative perspectives, building a strong foundation for graduate-level employment.

 Woman wearing headphones and looking at data on a computer Fingerprint highlighted by a magnifying glass